BaoBab-800/Zen-Tea/README.md

 # Zen tea

-A Flutter app that recommends tea based on weather, time of day and user mood.
+A Flutter app that offers tea every day.
-- weather conditions
-- time of day
+- teas of varying rarity
-- personal preferences
+- tea card collection
+- statistics about the collection and teas drunk
 - offers mini-stories for each tea
-- tea card collection
+- map of tea countries
+- achievements

 ## Screenshots